Live Export

 To give just one example of the horrors of live export, 2,400 sheep died from heat stress on just one ship travelling from Fremantle to the Middle East in 2017.

-In 2018, RSPCA Australia commissioned a survey which found that 75% of Australians want to see live export banned.
-It’s no coincidence that Australia is both the largest exporter of wool and the largest exporter of live sheep in the world.
-The meat, wool, and live-export trades are all intertwined.
+It’s no coincidence that Australia is the world’s largest exporter of both wool and live sheep: the meat, wool, and live-export trades are intertwined.